Classification of generalized Yamabe solitons under vanishing conditions on the Weyl, Cotton, and Cao-Chen tensors: Introduction

-where, $R$ is the scalar curvature on $M$, and $\rho\in\mathbb{R}$ is a constant.
-Yamabe solitons are special solutions of the Yamabe flow introduced by R. Hamilton \cite{Hamilton89}.
-In the last decade, Yamabe solitons have developed rapidly.
+where $R$ is the scalar curvature and $\rho\in\mathbb{R}$.
+According to the sign of $\rho$, the soliton is called steady, shrinking, or expanding.
+Gradient Yamabe solitons are self-similar solutions to the Yamabe flow introduced by Hamilton \cite{Hamilton89}, and they are expected to control singularity formation and asymptotic profiles of the flow.
+It is also known that compact gradient Yamabe solitons are trivial, namely, $F$ is constant (see, for example, \cite{Hsu12}).